da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-troubleshooting.md

 physical file system and database state.

 #### xx2
-This is the working state
+This is the working state.
+Normally shown, while CB is working.

 #### xx4
 These are states where an error occured due to imcomplete or inconsistent data caused by the user.
 The xx4 states always result